Bruny Island Long Weekend + Fat Pig Farm Feast

 - Two qualified guides for the duration of your Bruny Island Long Weekend.

-- Friday night accommodation and dinner in Hobart after your Fat Pig Farm feast and before your Bruny Island Long Weekend Walk.
+- Evening accommodation and dinner in Hobart after your Fat Pig Farm feast and before your Bruny Island Long Weekend Walk.

 - Have a burning question?
 Check out our FAQ page, and if you need further help please don't hesitate to contact our friendly reservations team

 - Ready to start planning your next adventure and want to know what to bring.
 Check out our detailed gear list, including details on what's provided.
 If your unsure about anything on the gear list please call us or talk to you local outdoor adventure store.